Cardinals relish locker room full of veteran superstars - WHIZ News

 Wainwright turns 41 later this month and has been rock solid in the middle of the rotation with a 9-8 record and 3.11 ERA.
 The 40-year-old Molina isn’t producing at the rate he’s accustomed to, but still has his moments, like a three-hit game against the Diamondbacks on Friday.

 Then there’s Goldschmidt and Arenado, who are in the prime of their careers.
-Goldschmidt is putting together perhaps his finest season — the soft-spoken first baseman leads the majors with a .340 batting average, while adding 34 doubles, 31 homers and 100 RBIs.
+Goldschmidt is putting together perhaps his finest season — entering Monday night’s game at the Chicago Cubs, the soft-spoken first baseman led the majors with a .340 batting average, while adding 34 doubles, 31 homers and 100 RBIs.

-Arenado has been nearly as good, batting .299 with 25 homers and 81 RBIs.
+Arenado has been nearly as good, batting .299 with 25 homers and 81 RBIs entering Monday.

-Their consistency has allowed St. Louis to climb the NL Central standings with a 15-3 record in August.
+Their consistency has allowed St. Louis to climb the NL Central standings.
+They were 15-3 in August heading into Monday’s game.
 Goldschmidt said it isn’t easy, even if this group of Cardinals sometimes makes it look like it.

 “The hardest part is sometimes you just show up, and you’re off, so you’re trying to figure what gives you the best chance of success,” Goldschmidt said.
 “That’s probably my number one goal — trying to be consistent.
 We play this game every day, it’s hard, there’s ups and downs.”